 As with everything in life some of the factors that are leading to climbers’ deaths on Everest are outside their circles of influence.
 But many are not.
 I will touch on both in my blog.

-I see three main factors that lie within our circle of influence that are causing issues on Everest:
+I see three main factors that lie within our circle of influence that is causing issues on Everest:

 - inexperienced climbers, and